wso2/docs-is/en/docs/administer/blue-green-data-encryption-keyrotation.md

     ```

 !!! note
-    _If the synced task is successful there should be 0 as the failed logs count for all the synced tables_
+    If the synced task is successful there should be 0 as the failed logs count for all the synced tables

-*   Check for any errors in the output.log file and carefully analyse through the logs, if the error can be ignored proceed with other steps otherwise check what has caused the error.
+*   Check for any errors in the log files and carefully analyse through the logs, if the error can be ignored proceed with other steps otherwise check what has caused the error.

 ## Recovering from any failure

 If the key rotation task stops midway, we have to follow the blue green key rotation user guide steps again.

-If there are errors logged in the output.logs file carefully go through the errors and find what has caused the error.
+If there are errors logged in the log files carefully go through the errors and find what has caused the error.